Lukakva/Drop.js/README.md

 The dropData argument in ondrop method is the important stuff.
 It contains all the files, or strings it could retrieve from the event object.
 It contains 2 properties, `files` and `strings`.

 Files property's value is an array containing all the files that occured in the drag operation.
-Items property's value is an object containing value for every mimeType that was dropped on the node. (example and further explanations below).
+Strings property's value is an object containing value for every mimeType that was dropped on the node. (example and further explanations below).

 # Example dropObject
 ```javascript